The GoHawkeye Desert to Mountains fundraising hikeApril 9, 2021

 In southern New Mexico, Hawkeye will carry his fly rod on portions of the trail through the Gila National Forest, along the Middle Fork of the Gila River, then farther North along the Rio Chama and Abiquiu Lake.
 He is in search of the rare, native Gila Trout found only in New Mexico and Arizona.
 It is an annual tradition for the GoHawkeye support crew to join him for Fish Camp out on the trail. this year at the Raina campground on Abiquiu Lake.

 The majority of the CDT through New Mexico is rugged and remote.
 South of Silver City is dry desert.
 North it traverses the Gila National Forest which contains three wilderness areas.
 The Aldo Leopoldo, Blue Range, and the Gila Wilderness have a combined area of 792,584 acres.
 The Gila Wilderness was the first in the United States designated in 1924.
-Continuing north, the trail crosses the lava fields of the El Malpais National Monument, Dry Mesa, and Canyon Lands, San Pedro Parks Wilderness, and the Carson National forest.
+Continuing North, the trail crosses the lava fields of the El Malpais National Monument, Dry Mesa, and Canyon Lands, San Pedro Parks Wilderness, and the Carson National Forest.
+In Colorado, the trail traverses the remote South San Juan Wilderness and the rugged Weminuche Wilderness and the San Juan Forest before reaching Telluride, Colorado.

 “This vast undeveloped natural land can refresh the human spirit simply by it’s grandeur, purity and remoteness.”HAWKEYE